10 Best Liquid Bandages

 After application, allow the film to air dry without blowing on it, as breath can introduce bacteria.
 Most formulas set within a minute, though sprays and gels may require slightly longer.
 Once dry, the barrier is typically waterproof, but it is wise to avoid submerging the area in hot water for extended periods during the first few hours.

-If you are using a spray, hold the can several inches away from the skin and use short bursts rather than a continuous stream.
+If you are using a spray, hold the can several inches from the skin and use short bursts rather than a continuous stream.
 This prevents the product from running and reduces inhalation of aerosolized particles.
 For single-use packets, tear the pouch cleanly and use the entire contents promptly; these formats are not designed to be resealed.

 Shelf Life and Storage